amaliujia/SDBlog/README.md

 SDBlog
 ======

 Demo of Blog based on GoogleAppEngine and python including topics like cache,db,json file,cookie,etc.

+All modules are put into main.py

+And,all html files are in template.

+ps:

 I really recommend GAE, which is so awesome and convenient.